-The 455th EMSG is comprised of six squadrons that enable the wing to execute combat and security mission.
+The 455th EMSG is composed of six squadrons that enable the wing to execute combat and security mission.
 It provides engineering, communications, flight line logistics, aerial port, personnel services, base defense and Joint Expeditionary Tasking/Individual Augmentee support, ensuring the safety and effectiveness of the installation, while also providing for the morale and welfare of personnel.

 455th Expeditionary Medical Group:

 The 455th EMDG staffs the Craig Joint Theater Hospital.
 The group is the Air Force component of the Task Force Medical-Afghanistan, providing combat medical services and support to U.S. and coalition forces through Afghanistan.
 In addition to being the most capable Role III trauma hospital in Afghanistan, the medical group serves as the aeromedical evacuation hub for all AE mission within the Combined Joint Operations Area-Afghanistan.

 451st Air Expeditionary Group:

 The 451st AEG provides a persistent and powerful airpower presence in the Afghanistan area of operations.
 The group’s Airmen provide world-class close air support, intelligence, surveillance, reconnaissance, command and control, personnel recovery and airborne datalink capabilities whenever and wherever needed.
 The group operates the A-10C Thunderbolt II, the HH-60G Pave Hawk, the E-11 BACN and the MQ-9 Reaper at Kandahar airfield.